openSUSE/news-o-o/_posts/2011-04-09-opensuse-weekly-news-issue-170-is-out.markdown

 If you want to help us shape Plasma Active, and bring its vision to reality, we would
           like to invite you.
-Start with having a look at our list of [tasks](http://community.kde.org/Plasma/Active/Tasks), and if you find something you can help with, tell us, [subscribe](https://mail.kde.org/mailman/listinfo/active) to the Plasma Active mailing list, or join #active on Freenode™s IRC network.
+Start with having a look at our list of [tasks](http://community.kde.org/Plasma/Active/Tasks), and if you find something you can help with, tell us, [subscribe](https://mail.kde.org/mailman/listinfo/active) to the Plasma Active mailing list, or join #active on Freenodeâ€™s IRC network.
 We have documented our ideas, concepts and processes in the [wiki](http://community.kde.org/Plasma/Active).

-In the coming weeks, we will keep you updated about Plasma Active™s progress, and we
+In the coming weeks, we will keep you updated about Plasma Activeâ€™s progress, and we
           will be able to reveal more of our vision as we give Plasma Active shape by making it become reality.

-
+â€

 #### ![Header Picture](http://saigkill.homelinux.net/pub/OWN/common/logos/Logo-fate.png)openFATE Team

 ##### Top voted Features

+â€œ

             [decouple download and installation (Score: 348)](https://features.opensuse.org/120340)